databaseleague/DBApi/README.md

 ## Commercial Authorization

-**The open source code is only for personal learning use, please strictly abide by the AGPL-3.0 license, for commercial use, please contact to purchase the commercial authorization to the source code**
+**The open source code is only for personal learning use, please strictly abide by the AGPL-3.0 license**

 ## Screenshot
 ![](https://freakchicken.gitee.io/images/dbApi/20230523/create_ds_page.png)